 By John Penzer

-John Penzer is the author of The Curse of the Golden Scorpion, Perish Island and Annie – all available in Kindle format at Amazon.com.
+John Penzer is the author of The Curse of the Golden Scorpion: A Tale of Pirates, Sea Monsters and Buried Treasure, Perish Island: One man’s story of the Vietnam Era brutal training that almost destroyed the Marine Corps, and Annie: A Haunting Tale of Ill-Fated Love set in Saratoga Springs, New York, Vermont and sunny Lake George, New York – all available in Kindle format at Amazon.com.
 With more than 2,500 logged dives, the former literature and poetry professor once shared the lecture podium with adventure novelist Clive Cussler.

 He has been published in national magazines including Skin Diver and Plastic Figure and Playset Collector.